shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

   <https://m.youtube.com/watch?v=vDRfADusqYQ>`_.

 These videos provide an alternative, yet equivalent, approach to the conclusions presented here.
 There is also the added bonus that he uses the same metric signature :math:`(+,-,-,-)`.

-You might also be interested in the article :ref:`Hodge dual computations`, which presents as method for systematically calculating the Hodge dual using the interior product :math:`⌟` in a fast, efficient, (and satisfying) manner.

 .. }}}